-Overview of Sachsenhausen
+Overview of the Sachsenhausen Walking Tour

 As such, the Sachsenhausen concentration was initially a training center for SS officers and also became a prototype of other concentration camps.
 The camp became a symbol of unthinkable torture and extermination for more than 200 thousand grieves and Jews, homosexualityelpers, and various minorities in the course of the Nazi’s occupation.
 It appears today as a memorial museum in order to let people discover and pay homage to the gruesome page of German history and the victims of the Shoah.